NVIDIA/clara-dicom-adapter/docs/setup/schema.md

 ## Configuration Validation

 Clara DICOM Adapter validates all settings during `start i[]`.
 Any provided values that are invalid or missing may cause the service to crash.
-If you are the running DICOM Adapter inside Kubernetes/Helm, you may see the `CrashLoopBack` error.
+If you are the running the DICOM Adapter inside Kubernetes/Helm, you may see the `CrashLoopBack` error.
 To review the validation errors, simply run `kubectl logs <name-of-dicom-adapter-pod>`.